-To facilitate the availability of the investment portfolio to be used for loan growth, the Bank has begun to offer the insured cash sweep, ("ICS"), which is a sister product of Promontory's certificate of deposit account registry, ("CDARs").
+To facilitate the availability of the investment portfolio to be used for loan growth, the Bank began to offer the insured cash sweep, ("ICS"), which is a sister product of Promontory's certificate of deposit account registry,

+("CDARs").
 ICS provides FDIC insurance coverage through the use of a bank network thereby replacing the use of pledged securities to Ohio public depositors and for daily repurchase agreements to the Bank's other sweep customers.
-The process of accepting the new product began in earnest during the fourth quarter of 2016 and plans to be completed in early 2017.
+The process of accepting the new product began in earnest during the fourth quarter of 2016 and with the largest movement of funds completed in early 2017.
+The change in the process of commercial sweep account pledging is visible by the shift of dollars on the balance sheet from securities sold under agreement to repurchase to interest bearing NOW accounts during 2017 as compared to the balances in 2016.
 This action does not assure the continued use of the investment portfolio to fund loan growth nor does it assure an ongoing source of income, however, it does assure the availability of the opportunity to do so.

-Throughout 2014, 2015 and 2016, the Company has done an exceptional job of recognizing opportunities to provide services and products that the low rate environment made possible.
+Throughout 2015, 2016 and 2017, the Company has done an exceptional job of recognizing opportunities to provide new or enhanced services and products.
 A commitment to improve asset quality over the years has also benefited the Company.
 These opportunities are further discussed in the Material Changes in Results of Operations.
 The Company remains strong, stable and well capitalized and has the capacity to continue to cover the increased costs of doing business in a tough economy while seeking good loans to improve profitability.
 The Company continues to look for new opportunities to generate and protect revenue while providing additional channels through which to serve our customers and maintain our high level of customer satisfaction.
 The Company plans to continue on its strategy of expansion into new markets, whether by acquisition or the establishment of new branch office locations.